alinz/script.go/README.md

 # Github Action Script.go

-This little github action let's you write the rest of your deployment script in Go.
-Behind the scene, it creates a plugin out of your Go code and executes them.
+This little GitHub action lets you write the rest of your deployment script in Go.
+Behind the scenes, it creates a plugin out of your Go code and executes it.

 example of using this Github Action